rubyworks/facets/README.md

 ### MORE Library (aka Standard Library)

-On top of the extensive CORE library, Facets provides extensions for Ruby's standard library, as well as very small collection of additional modules and classes to supplement it.
+On top of the extensive CORE library, Facets provides extensions for Ruby's standard library, as well as a small collection of additional modules and classes to supplement it.

 Use this library like you would any other 3rd party library.
-The only difference between Facet's Standard library and other libraries is the lack of any enclosing @Facets::@ namespace.
-This is because the libraries provided by Facets are fairly low-level and very general purpose.
+The only difference between Facet's Standard library and other libraries is the lack of any enclosing `Facets::` namespace.

-When using Facets extended versions of Ruby's standard libraries, the libraries have to loaded manually, of course.
+When using Facets extended versions of Ruby's standard libraries, the libraries have to loaded individually.
 However you do not need to load Ruby's library first, as the Facets' library will do that automatically.

 For example, normally one load Ruby's OpenStruct class via: